 5. Analysis period

-This should generally be analysed at the day or week level, although analysis of the patterns of variations intraday can be effective in determining trends of mismatch.Chapter II Chapter IV
+This should generally be analyzed at the day or week level, although analysis of the patterns of variations intraday can be effective in determining trends of mismatch.Chapter II Chapter IV